shielsr/assignment-02/README.md

 - Found a bug where if you reduced the amount of selected sweets, the old rectangles remained on the canvas anyway.
 Added in clearRect to clear the canvas each time.
 - I decided to give my pastilles rounded corners.
 Did some research and switched from .fillRect to .roundRect
 - Added new min/max pastille total of 10.
 Wrote new error messaging with "add x more" or "remove y" to help the user (this made the above bug irrelevant but it's fixed anyway)
+- Made big style changes: Styled the form.
+Styled the buttons including with focus states.
+Add background 'tinfoil' image to the canvas.
+Add an order form, which is only revealed after the user has generated their first roll of pastilles.
+Need to fix a bug on mobile where the order form isn't revealed.

 ## Instructions